PerForm-Lab-RIT/CBVR-AttentionExperiment/README.md

 Then, in the inspector, change the 'Selection' option in the EyeTracker to the desired EyeTracker implementation.
-Make sure that any required 3rd party software is already running (i.e. if using a PupilLabs eye tracker):
+Make sure that any required 3rd party software is already running (i.e.
+Pupil Capture is required before using the PupilLabs eye tracker):

 ![eyetracker](docs/eyetracker.PNG)